 3. Dollar Shave Club Shifts to Customer Retention

-When Dollar Shave Club entered the consumer landscape, their business model helped revolutionize the influx of “subscription products” that we see today.
+When the direct to consumer brand, Dollar Shave Club entered the landscape, their business model helped revolutionize the influx of “subscription products” that we see today.
 However, it was their media planning and marketing campaign efforts that took the brand from viral video to industry innovator.
 When Dollar Shave Club began gaining traction, they understood the importance of creative messaging.
 They found their message—that razors are a pain to buy and their service makes it simple—and stuck with it.
 However, as they gained traction, and the brand went from breakout name to recognized brand, Dollar Shave Club wisely changed their media planning to focus on customer retention, leveraging new media strategies to focus on their shifted needs.